chloe2407/UniPlanit/README.md

 ## Additional Resources

-The app utilizes MUI, and course data copied from uoft's artsci course calendar.
+The app utilizes course data copied from uoft's artsci course calendar (with permission).
+The app uses several packages including MUI, Socket, and Formik.

 ## Visit our website